-Galeria Zé dos Bois presents First Impressions of a Landscape, a solo exhibition by João Nisa consisting of an installation based on material filmed inside the Águas Livres Aqueduct, on the outskirts of Lisbon, through the use of one of its segments as a series of camera obscura devices.
+Galeria Zé dos Bois presents First Impressions of a Landscape, a solo exhibition by João Nisa consisting of a video installation based on material filmed inside the Águas Livres Aqueduct, on the outskirts of Lisbon, through the use of one of its segments as a series of camera obscura devices.

 Working over some of the small windows that, at regular intervals, allow light to penetrate the darkened space of the aqueduct, João Nisa directly films large-scale projections of the outside landscape onto the rough stone walls, with which they merge until the two are almost indistinguishable.
 Created through an intricate technical process that reproduces the original framings of the projections as determined by the aqueduct’s architecture, the images obtained acquire a surprising character, resulting from their almost ethereal nature, the superimposition of layers, and the permanent undecidability between fixity and movement.
 The shots filmed by Nisa work as experiences of duration, since the recorded landscape – mostly rural but with significant signs of human intervention – is crossed by small events that establish a very specific rhythm and musicality, which is reinforced by the accompanying sound, also recorded inside the aqueduct.